 Clearly, government and the market today are inextricably enmeshed, and for this reason, trade is not free.
 Trade is regulated to the hilt, so that many corporations are now incorrigibly corrupt rent seekers.
 In this mixed-economy milieu, trends like exporting jobs, and importing cheap labor with visas that do not require employers to give hiring preference to Americans, do not epitomize the classical liberal idea of laissez faire.

-ay they champion laissez faire must understand this, and stop confusing current reality with their proclaimed ideal.
+Those who say they champion laissez faire must understand this, and stop confusing current reality with their proclaimed ideal.
 Rather than endorse the mixed-economy mess in our labor markets, they must uphold a principled alternative.

 Government involvement with the commercial life of the community must be eliminated.
 This pertains to regulation of, as well as to all grants of special privilege to, business.
 Sanctions on corporations should be confined to removing all taxpayer subsidies – those issuing from programs like the Export-Import Bank are an example.